The consequences of unhealthy weight in pre-school children

 The long term effects are:

-- cardiovascular (CVD) risk factors e.g. high cholesterol, high blood pressure, abnormal glucose tolerance;
+- Cardiovascular disease (CVD) and associated risk factors e.g. high cholesterol, high blood pressure, abnormal glucose tolerance

-- lower bone density (Increasing risk of osteoporosis);
+- Lower bone density (Increases risk of osteoporosis)

-- less likely to be fit and active (increases cardiovascular risk); and
+- Less likely to be fit and active (increases cardiovascular risk)